What is the UCX Program?

 Contact your State Workforce Agency as soon as you can after you are discharged.
-The most important form you will need is the DD Form 214, copy 5.
+The most important form you will need is the DD-214.
 This form contains the information needed to establish your claim.

-Make sure that the information on your DD-214 form is correct and that it matches your benefit claim information.
+Make sure that the information on your DD-214 is correct and that it matches your benefit claim information.
 For example, your military separation date needs to match up on both forms.
-If there are mistakes on the DD Form 214, this may slow down your claim or cause you to lose benefits.
+If there are mistakes on the DD-214, this may slow down your claim or cause you to lose benefits.
 Important information about this form is provided here.

 The State Workforce Agency will check your military service information before it acts on your UCX claim.
 It does this by contacting The Federal Claims Control Center within the U.S. Department of Labor.
-This federal agency should have your relevant military history, including your DD Form 214.
+This federal agency should have your relevant military history, including your DD-214.

 What if there are mistakes in the information about my military service?

 You can ask that any mistakes on the following issues be corrected:

 - The beginning and ending dates of your active service period and “days lost”

 - The type of active duty discharge or release

 - Your pay grade at the time of active duty discharge or release